-Members of the Public can sign up to Action Fraud Alert, for free and receive direct, verified accurate information about scams & fraud in their area, via email, recorded voice and text message.
+Members of the public can sign up to Action Fraud Alert for free and receive direct, verified accurate information about scams and fraud in their area, by email, recorded voice and text message.

 This system is provided by the National Fraud Intelligence Bureau which is run by City of London Police as a national service.

 Employment fraud happens when a fraudster claims to be a recruitment agent seeking to hire you for a job.
 This can be in a foreign country and in reality the position offered doesn’t exist.

 Fraud recovery fraud